spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/3-streams.md

 # Stream Processing

-Stream processing, is defined as the processing of infinite amount of data without interaction or interruption.
+Stream processing is defined as the processing of an unbounded amount of data without interaction or interruption.
-Use cases for stream processing are real-time credit card fraud detection or predictive analytics.
+Business cases for stream processing include:
+- Real-time credit card fraud detection or predictive analytics.
+- Continuous integration with machine learning platforms
+- Near Real-time busines data processing for actionable analytics

-Stream processing in Data Flow is implemented architecturally as a collection of independent event-driven streaming applications that connect using messaging middleware, for example RabbitMQ or Apache Kafka.
+Stream processing in Spring Cloud Data Flow is implemented architecturally as a collection of independent event-driven streaming applications that connect using a messaging middleware of choice, for example RabbitMQ or Apache Kafka.
-The collection of application is referred to as a streaming data pipelines.
+The collection of applications that comprise a workflow is referred to as a streaming data pipeline.
 The pipeline can be linear or non-linear depending on the data flows between the applications.

 ## Messaging Middleware